We pledge to provide straight talk from our NNINS Virginia insurance experts. Read the Northern Neck Insurance INTEGRITY PROMISE.

 How to clean a clogged dryer vent

-If you've got one of those extra-long exhaust ducts, the best thing to do is hire a certified vent-cleaning professional.
-For about $75-125, they’ll bring brushes and hoses that can reach the end of the duct and get it good and clear.
+If you have one of those extra-long exhaust ducts, the best thing to do is hire a certified vent-cleaning professional.
+For about $75-125, they’ll bring brushes and hoses that can reach the end of the duct and get it clean and clear.

 On the DIY side, if your vent duct is shorter, you should be able to easily clean it out yourself.
 Wear goggles to protect your eyes and follow these steps:

-Make sure you clean your lint trap after every load.
-Also, disconnect the exhaust hose running from the dryer to the wall and give it a good cleaning at least once every six months.
+When cleaning your interior lint trap, disconnect the exhaust hose running from the dryer to the wall and vacuum at least once every other month.
 Justin also recommends never leaving your dryer running overnight or when you leave home.

 Learn more about homeowners insurance in Virginia >